 1. Fur throws

 Faux-fur accessories add textural diversity to interiors.
-Warm accouterments dramatically benefit bland homes, especially rentals with unchangeable white walls and carpets.
-Animal-inspired materials also create a remote cabin-like feel, even in the heart of a bustling metropolis.
+Utilize warm accouterments to dramatically benefit bland homes.
+This is especially useful with rentals where there are unchangeable white walls and carpets.
+You may also want to use animal-inspired materials also create a remote cabin-like feel, even in the heart of a bustling metropolis.

-Furs enhance beyond aesthetics – residents and guests can wear furs while reading or watching television for extra heat.
+Use furs to enhance beyond aesthetics as residents and guests can wear furs while reading or watching television for extra heat.
 Skip tampering with the thermostat and wasting energy costs.
 Instead, drape blankets over sofas, chairs and beds for easy access.